19hours/sg-statutes/Acts/Land Titles Act.md

 (d) where the caveator is adjudicated a bankrupt, by the Official Assignee; or where the caveator is a corporation and is in liquidation, and the estate or interest claimed by the caveator has become vested in the liquidator, by the liquidator;

-(e) by the person or the committee to whom it is entrusted, pursuant to the Mental Disorders and Treatment Act (Cap.
-178),the management and care of the estate or interest claimed in the caveat; or
+(e) by the person or the deputy appointed or deemed to be appointed for such person by the High Court under the Mental Capacity Act 2008, with power in relation to the management and care of the estate or interest claimed in the caveat; or

+[21/2008 wef 01/03/2010]

 (f) by the solicitor acting for any of the persons mentioned in paragraphs (b), (c), (d) or (e).